South Sudan–United States relations

-Country comparison

 History

+Obama Administration, 2011–2017

 The United States officially recognized South Sudan on 9 July 2011, the same day they declared independence.

 The United States Embassy in Juba, South Sudan, was first established on the same day with the former consulate that had been opened in 2005 in Juba being upgraded to the status of an embassy.
 The chief of mission was Chargé d'Affaires R. Barrie Walkley, pending the appointment of an ambassador to South Sudan.
 On 19 October 2011, Susan D. Page was confirmed as the first United States ambassador to South Sudan.

-In 2012, President Obama found that the United States could provide military assistance and equipment to South Sudan.
+In 2012, United States President Barack Obama found that the United States could provide military assistance and equipment to South Sudan.
 This was soon followed by a team of five American officers to advise the South Sudanese military.
 Obama named Donald E. Booth as his special envoy for Sudan and South Sudan on 28 August 2013.

 In December 2016, USA drafted a resolution, that failed to pass, which would have implemented an arms embargo and more sanctions, due to signs in South Sudan of possible genocide.
 UN alliterated this by warning South Sudan of possible genocide.
 In 2017, the USA's UN ambassador, Nikki Haley, criticized South Sudan for creating a "man made" famine.